rcolepeterson/webpack-made-easy/README.md

 	});
 }, 3000)
 ```
 Note the brackets around file we are requiring.
 This tells web pack to not include this code in our initial bundle.js output file.

 We then supply a call back so we can target the code after it loads.

-Create a module to load.
+Now let's create a module to load.

-1. Create a file called anotherModule.js and add
+2. Create a file called anotherModule.js and add
 ```javascript
 module.exports = "I am testing";
 ```